negrifelipe/F.Announcer/README.md

-# F.Announcer

-This plugin isnt updated and the plugin has been moved to https://github.com/F-Plugins/Announcer
+# This plugin isnt updated and the plugin has been moved to https://github.com/F-Plugins/Announcer